 5. Apply for Surrogacy Grants

-- Men Having Babies (MHB): The “Gay Parenting Assistance Program” (GPAP) offers cash grants and pro-bono services specifically for LGBTQ+ family building.
+The “Gay Parenting Assistance Program” (GPAP) offers cash grants (annually) and membership discounts (rolling) specifically for LGBTQ+ family building.

 6. Tax Deductions for Surrogacy